json-schema-org/understanding-json-schema/source/reference/regular_expressions.rst

 .. language_specific::
    --Python
-   This subset of Javascript regular expressions is compatible with Python regular expressions.
+   This subset of JavaScript regular expressions is compatible with Python regular expressions.
 Pay close attention to what is missing, however.
 Notably, it is not recommended to use ``.`` to match any character.